 You are here

-Projects Updates for place: ECE Building
+Projects Updates for place: Electrical and Computer Engineering (ECE) Building

-1. Building Sustainability Checklist
+4. Building Sustainability Checklist

 The attached building sustainability checklist will be used to guide the NRES 285 students in conducting their assessments of five campus buildings (Union, Armory, Huff Hall, ECE, and Bevier Hall).
 This checklist was reviewed by a variety of stakeholders, including iSEE staff and F&S employees: Morgan White, Brent Lewis, Shantanu Pai, Paul Foote, Stacey DeLorenzo, Beth Leitz, and Maddy Liberman.

-2. Meeting with Joyce, Nynika, and Morgan
+5. Meeting with Joyce, Nynika, and Morgan

 Associated Project(s):